elainetynan/funddata-assessment/README.md

 # funddata-assessment

+09/11/2022
+Added the windows git ignore details to ignore unnecessary files to see in github.

+Also working with Bias, cognitive bias, statistical bias, etc.

 27/10/2022
 Continuing with randomness.
 Looking at numpy and various distributions.
 Used matplotlib to plot the distributions.
 Completed Exercise 3 in notbook.

 20/10/2022
 Worked through exercies on Randomness.